brandonchinn178/db_connector/socket.md

 `SocketConnector(host, port[, bufsize=4096])`

 - Creates a SocketConnector object that will send packets to the given host and port.
 The bufsize may also be specified (default 4096).

+`SocketConnector.send_to(host, port, data[, bufsize=4096])`

+- Creates a SocketConnector object and sends the given data to the given host and port.
+Useful for one-time connections.

 Instance Variables
 ------------------